iSHAREScheme/code-snippets/NodeJS/README.md

-For the all source files,
+For the all source files:

-EORI number fields are filled with ‘xxxxxx’
+EORI number fields are filled with ‘xxxxxx’,

-x5c values must filled with party’s public key.
+x5c values must filled with party’s public key,

 privateKey values must get from party’s certificate.